Video capture

 start : Start a video device and its sources

-Usage: video start <device>
+Usage: start <device>

 stop : Stop a video device and its sources

-Usage: video stop <device>
+Usage: stop <device>

-Usage: video capture <device> <num-frames>
+Usage: capture <device> <num-buffers>

 format : Query or set the video format of a device

-Usage: video format <device> <ep> [<fourcc> <width>x<height>]
+Usage: format <device> <dir> [<fourcc> <width>x<height>]

 frmival : Query or set the video frame rate/interval of a device

-Usage: video frmival <device> <ep> [<n>fps|<n>ms|<n>us]
+Usage: frmival <device> [<n>fps|<n>ms|<n>us]

 ctrl : Query or set video controls of a device

-Usage: video ctrl <device> [<ctrl> <value>]
+Usage: ctrl <device> [<ctrl> <value>]

 uart:~$